Y (album): Critical reception

 Upon its release, Y received mixed reviews.
 In 1979, the NME described it as "a brave failure.
-Exciting but exasperating."
+Exciting but exasperating".
 In recent years, the album has risen in critical estimations.
-Simon Reynolds called it "a heroic mess, glorious in its overreach."
-In 2008, Mark Fisher wrote "Joy Division’s Closer is often considered the crown jewel of post-punk, but Y – inchoate with potential, the fire to Joy Division’s ice – has an equal claim."
-Stylus Magazine called the album "a landmark of lunatic post-punk," writing that "these are political punk tunes deconstructed so that only the skeleton remains, and weaving between those bare bones are some of the nastiest sounds ever made."
+In 2008, Mark Fisher wrote "Joy Division’s Closer is often considered the crown jewel of post-punk, but Y – inchoate with potential, the fire to Joy Division’s ice – has an equal claim".
+Simon Reynolds called it "a heroic mess, glorious in its overreach".
+Stylus Magazine called the album "a landmark of lunatic post-punk", writing that "these are political punk tunes deconstructed so that only the skeleton remains, and weaving between those bare bones are some of the nastiest sounds ever made".

-In 2004, Pitchfork ranked Y at number 35 on its list of the greatest albums of the 1970s, saying that "unlike most of the late-70s' no-wave types (and perennial imitators), The Pop Group were less concerned with eschewing convention than with vehemently eviscerating it."
+In 2004, Pitchfork ranked Y at number 35 on its list of the greatest albums of the 1970s, saying that "unlike most of the late-70s' no-wave types (and perennial imitators), The Pop Group were less concerned with eschewing convention than with vehemently eviscerating it".
 PopMatters named it the 11th best post-punk album ever in 2017.
 The album has had a lasting impact, with artists such as the Minutemen, Primal Scream, Sonic Youth and Nick Cave citing the album as an influence on their work.
-Minutemen bassist Mike Watt commented that "The Pop Group said 'let’s take Funkadelic and put it with Beefheart.
+Minutemen bassist Mike Watt commented that "The Pop Group said 'let's take Funkadelic and put it with Beefheart.
 Why not?'"